sshadr/sshadr.github.io/content/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

+# publications should just create a publications.yaml file in data and use it everywhere
 ---

 I am a Computer Science Masters student at Saarland University, advised by [Thomas Leimkühler]("https://people.mpi-inf.mpg.de/~tleimkue/").
 I'm broadly interested in research problems at the intersection of Computer Graphics and Computer Vision.
 I am also interested in photo-realistic algorithms in Computer graphics and take inspiration from physics and nature to design advanced algorithms for Image generation.